RMI-PACTA/PACTA_analysis/try-web-tool.md

-Mauro’s first run of the web tool
+Running the web tool: A reproducible example
 ================
 2020-09-22

 ## Introduction

-This document aims to provide a reproducible example of the workflow to run PACTA\_analysis.
+This document aims to provide a reproducible example of how to run the web tool that PACTA\_analysis provides.
 It is based on [these instructions by Jacob](https://bit.ly/2RCRJn7).
 Here are some of the ways you may use this document:

   - To document the repository, by incorporating it into the README file.